• Home

 What are the minimum and recommended PC specs for Once Human?

-According to the ExitLag platform guide, Once Human requires at minimum a quad-core CPU running at 3.0 GHz, 8 GB of RAM, a GTX 1060 or RX 580 GPU, and 50 GB of SSD storage.
-Your internet connection should hold at least 10 Mbps to avoid constant hitching during multiplayer events.
+Once Human's baseline requirements call for a quad-core CPU at 3.0 GHz, 8 GB of RAM, a GTX 1060 or RX 580 GPU, and 50 GB of SSD storage.
+Your internet connection needs to sustain at least 10 Mbps to avoid constant hitching during multiplayer events.

 Loading table...

-The jump from minimum to recommended matters most during large-scale events.
-Boss fights and territory wars push server traffic hard, and a system scraping by on minimum specs will feel it immediately through frame drops and input lag.
+The difference between minimum and recommended becomes obvious during large-scale events.
+Boss fights and territory wars push server traffic hard, and a system barely meeting minimum specs will struggle with frame drops and input lag.

 Which graphics settings should you adjust first?

 Not all settings cost the same amount of performance.
-Based on the optimization guidance documented by ExitLag, the most effective approach is to target the heaviest settings first rather than sliding everything down at once.
+The most effective approach targets the heaviest settings first rather than sliding everything down at once.

-Here is the order that gets you the best performance-per-sacrifice:
+Here is the order that delivers the best performance-per-sacrifice:

 1. Shadow quality — this is the single biggest GPU drain in most open-world games.
 Drop it before anything else.